 The Compensation Committee of the Board reviews and approves our general compensation policies and all forms of compensation to be provided to our executive officers and directors, including, among other things, annual salaries, bonuses, and stock option and other incentive compensation arrangements.
 In addition, V. Gordon Clemons, the Chairman of the Board and an executive officer, reviews and approves in coordination with the committee the compensation of Michael G. Combs, our Chief Executive Officer.
 Further, Mr. Combs reviews and approves in coordination with the committee the compensation of our other executive officers.
 The committee also administers the CorVel Corporation Restated 1991 Employee Stock Purchase Plan (the "ESPP") and the CorVel Corporation Restated Omnibus Incentive Plan (formerly the Restated 1988 Executive Stock Option Plan) (the "Omnibus Incentive Plan"), including reviewing and granting stock options.
 Our Compensation Committee also reviews and approves various other issues related to our compensation policies and matters.
 The committee may form, and delegate any of its responsibilities to, a subcommittee so long as such subcommittee consists solely of at least two independent members of the Compensation Committee.
 The current members of our Compensation Committee are Messrs.
-Hoops and Michael and Ms. Macino.
-The committee held one video teleconference meeting and acted by unanimous written consent on five occasions during fiscal year 2023.
+Hoops and Michael.
+Ms. Macino was a member of our Compensation Committee during fiscal year 2024, but she is not standing for re-election as a member of our Board and will leave the Compensation Committee at the end of her current term.
+The committee held one video teleconference meeting and acted by unanimous written consent on five occasions during fiscal year 2024.